futursolo/pai/base/README.md

   Tensors and Dynamic neural networks in Python with strong GPU acceleration.

-- `intel`: Supports Intel Graphcis with IPEX Support
+- `intel`: Supports Intel Graphcis with SYCL Support

-  **Intel OenAPI OpenCL and Level-Zero Base Image**
+  **Intel OneAPI OpenCL and Level-Zero Base Image**

   Base Image for Intel Containers.